 Patnitop is popular for quick and easy escapes from Jammu and as a tourist destination offering a cool sub-zero temperature (almost) throughout the year.
 At 15km — a one-hour steep climb — lies the highest point of Natha Top.
 The road to Natha Top is a treat to eyes and the location, even more beautiful.
 With panoramic views of the Pir Panjal Mountains, as you look down, Natha Top stays in your mind and memory forever.
 A quick trip to Natha Top, from Patnitop, can be completed in under 2.5 hours.
 Between Patnitop to Jammu, a couple of attractions are Sansar Lake and the Chenani-Nashri Tunnel (India’s longest road tunnel traversing a distance of 9.2 km).

 - Patnitop to Kishtwar, if you’re planning to visit Natha Top (I’ll definitely recommend that) and Chenani-Nashri Tunnel, takes less than 7 hours in total.

 - Leave early to avoid getting stuck in the ongoing lorry-traffic from Uhampur to Jammu.

-Disclaimer: This trip was organised by J&K Tourism and Biker Brotherhood Motorcycle Club, Jammu.
+Disclaimer: This trip was organized by J&K Tourism and Biker Brotherhood Motorcycle Club, Jammu.
 But all recommendations and endorsements are solely personal.
 I only recommend what I personally try, and find worth appreciating.